 About the Book

-The city changed so much and so quickly between 1950 and 1990.
-The rise of color personal photography meant that city life could be documented more widely and vividly than ever.
+Philadelphia changed so much and so quickly between 1950 and 1990, and the rise of color personal photography meant that city life could be documented more widely and vividly than ever.

 About Hidden City Philadelphia